tmgthb/Autonomous-Agents/README.md

 [Open FinLLM Leaderboard: Towards Financial AI Readiness](http://arxiv.org/abs/2501.10963v1)

-- Open FinLLM Leaderboard: is an open platform for assessing and comparing Large Language Models' performance on financial tasks.
+- Open FinLLM Leaderboard: is an open platform for assessing and comparing LLMs' performance on financial tasks.
 - The framework includes a leaderboard, demos, and financial AI readiness components; it uses zero-shot evaluation, and provides side-by-side model comparisons.
 - This framework is important for encouraging innovation and improving model effectiveness in the financial sector.